Installation Guide

 - Download the latest LTS version (version 20.x or higher)

-- Run the installation command again after installation completes
+- Re-run the installation command after installation

 - Verify in Git Bash: